 What is SINUVA™?

 SINUVA™ is a sinus implant that treats nasal polyps without surgery.
-During a routine office visit, Dr. Name will use topical and/or local anesthesia to numb the patient’s nose and sinuses.
+During a routine office visit, your doctor will use topical and/or local anesthesia to numb the patient’s nose and sinuses.
 SINUVA™ is then placed in the sinus cavity through the nasal opening.

 How SINUVA™ Works

 Its innovative design provides a 2-in-1 approach: it is designed to open in the sinus cavity and release anti-inflammatory medicine to treat nasal polyps for up to 90 days.

 Significantly improves impaired sense of smell

 The most common adverse reactions observed in a clinical trial were bronchitis, upper respiratory or middle ear infection, headache, light-headedness, asthma and nose bleed.
 SINUVA™ is indicated for adults with nasal polyps who have had ethmoid sinus surgery.

 For more information about SINUVA, visit www.SINUVA.com.
 For education and resources on chronic sinusitis and chronic sinusitis treatment options, visit www.MySinusitis.com.

 Data on file, Intersect ENT.
 RESOLVE II Rev. 3.0 CSR R 28017; February 2017.

 SINUVA™ Sinus Implant is a drug-releasing (mometasone furoate) implant indicated for the treatment of nasal polyps, in patients ≥ 18 years of age who have had ethmoid sinus surgery.